Faieee/final_project/README.md

-# Final Project (Anton, Sharon, Lina, Elyse, Amanda)
+# Final Project (Anton, Sharon, Lina, Elise, Amanda)

-## **Presentation Section of Rubric for Week 1 of Group Work:**
+## **Modeling and Forecasting Income Inequality in the United States**

-### 1. We selected Census data that looks at whether participants earn less than or more than $50,000 per year.
+### 1. We've selected Census data that looks at whether participants earn less or more than $50,000 per year.

-### 2. We selected this topic because, although the Census delays its publication of the adult dataset to protect the privacy of the respondents, we would like to eventually compare the 1994 publication to the present-day, even in the absence of a more current comparison dataset.
+### 2. Although the Census delays its publication of the adult dataset to protect the privacy of the respondents, we are interested in comparing the 1994 publication to that of the present-day, even in the absence of a more current comparison dataset.
 In the United States, an income of $50,000 in the year 1994 is equivalent to approximately $100,000 today.
-A common topic that is spoken about is the income disparity between the rich and the poor, so this topic is of interest to us to see if any of the variables collected on this survey relate to income level, such as age or marital status.
+A much debated topic that is spoken about is the annual income disparity between the rich and the poor.
+So this topic is of interest to us to see how and if any of the variables, such as age and marital status, collected on this survey impact income levels.
 A variable not collected directly by this survey is “inherited wealth;” however, it does collect the variable “capital gain,” which could be a potential proxy.

 ### 3. The dataset is derived from the Census.gov 1994 Adult Dataset, and it is described column by column here:
 - **Column A = the participant ID number.**